W. Cory Wanless

 cory@waddellphillips.ca

-Cory Wanless has been actively litigating cases of public importance for almost a decade.
-He has represented clients before all levels of court in Ontario and Alberta, and has argued at the Supreme Court of Canada.
-Cory has particular interest and experience in complex civil litigation, especially as it relates to corporate accountability, human rights, Indigenous rights, police and state accountability, anti-racism and defending human rights defenders.
-Cory devotes a sizable portion of his practice to access to justice cases.
+Cory Wanless has been actively litigating cases of public importance for over a decade.
+He has represented clients before all levels of court in Ontario and Alberta, and at the Supreme Court of Canada.
+Cory has particular interest and experience in complex civil litigation, especially as it relates to corporate accountability, human rights, Indigenous rights, Aboriginal law, police and state accountability, anti-racism and defending human rights defenders.

+Cory devotes a sizeable portion of his practice to access to justice cases.
 Cory often represents clients in high-profile and precedent-setting cases.
-He currently is co-counsel in ground-breaking corporate accountability lawsuits against a Canadian mining company regarding human rights abuse in Guatemala.
+He currently is co-counsel in ground-breaking corporate accountability lawsuits against two Canadian mining companies regarding serious human rights abuse in Guatemala and in Tanzania.
 Cory was lead counsel for the University of Toronto Faculty of Law International Human Rights Program in an intervention at the Supreme Court in a case regarding the use of forced labour at a Canadian-owned mine in Eritrea.

-Outside of law, Cory currently co-teaches a course in Ethics, Society, and Law at Trinity College, University of Toronto, and sits on the board of an environmental education charity that fosters in youth resilience and connection to nature through outdoor experiences.
+Cory is a frequent speaker on the topics of corporate accountability, mining and human rights, and has guest-lectured at various universities and faculties of law throughout Canada.
+Cory periodically co-teaches a course in Ethics, Society, and Law at Trinity College, University of Toronto, and sits on the board of an environmental education charity that fosters in youth resilience and connection to nature through outdoor experiences.

-- University of Alberta (B.A.)
+• University of Alberta (B.A.)
 (2004)

-- University of Toronto (J.D.)
+• University of Toronto (J.D.)
 (2008)